phetsims/natural-selection/doc/implementation-notes.md

 ## Model

+This section provides a quick overview of the model.
+The same model class is used for both screens, with no differences.
+Genes and environmental factors that are not relevant in the _Intro_ screen are hidden by the view.

 The main model class is `NaturalSelectionModel`.
 It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see `SimulationMode`).
 Everything else is delegated to other model elements.

 There are a few top-level model elements: